k1nd0ne/MacOsSecurity/README.md

 ### Cleaning you installation.
 If you want to start a fresh, I recommend making a backup of your important files (on an external hardrive with Time Machine for example) and reinstalling your mac completly.

-When booting into recovery mode for installation, format your disk and reinstall Mac Os in the latest version (BigSur at time of writting) with FileVault Enabled.
-You should not save your recovery password in the ICloud KeyChain, keep it in a password manager (Go to Bitwarden section to see more about password managers).
-Also, refuse localisation, Siri, and privacy related options if you do not agree with some apple terms of services.
+When booting into recovery mode for installation, format your disk and reinstall MacOs with FileVault Enabled.
+You should not save your recovery password in the ICloud KeyChain, keep it in a password manager (go to the **Bitwarden** section to see more about password managers).
+Also, do not enable localisation, Siri, and privacy related options if you do not agree with some apple terms of services.
 The procedure to perform a clean installation of MacOs can be found here : https://support.apple.com/en-us/HT204904.
-Don't forget to erase your disk before.
+Don't forget to erase your disk before reinstalling MacOs.

 ## Basic hardening features
 In this section I will walk you thought the features you can enable to harden your system.